-When you are ready to push an update, you’ll want to join the QA Testers of Robloxia group’s Discord server.
-Here’s the invite link: https://discord.gg/vub3KZm.
+When you are ready to push an update, you’ll want to join the unofficial DevRel Community QA Team’s Discord server.
 There are instructions on verifying yourself.
-Once you are in the server, you’ll want to contact a QA Manager to request to have your game’s update tested by the QA team.
-There are further instructions within the #public-rules channel in the Discord server.
+Once you are in the server, you’ll want to check out the #public-rules chat and find a form to fill out to get your game tested.

 When you should request QA testing